Help with tuition - Island Advantage Bursaries and Debt Reduction

 Island Advantage - George Coles

-Most Island students will receive more money in annual bursaries starting this fall.
-This could mean $4400 to $8800 in bursaries, depending on your program of study.
-Learn more about the amount of tuition supports you may be eligible for - Investments in Student Financial Assistance
+As an Island student, you can receive $4400 to $8800 in bursaries, depending on your program of study.
+Learn more about the amount of tuition supports you may be eligible for - Student Financial Assistance

-To receive this money, students simply need to enrol at UPEI, Holland College, Maritime Christian College or College de l’Ile.
+To receive this money, simply enrol at UPEI, Holland College, Maritime Christian College or College de l’Ile.
 The Island Advantage - George Coles Bursary is only for first-time students.

 To be eligible, students must be a resident of PEI.
 Make sure your school has your Social Insurance Number to prove your residency.
 Students already receiving tuition help through Skills PEI may not be eligible.